 - Prescriptions posted for your convenience.

-- A 20% discount on kennel cough and rabies vaccinations.
+- A 20% discount on additional vaccines such as rabies vaccinations.

 - A 10% discount on dental procedures, food, in-house blood testing, toys, leads, collars and long term medications for conditions such as osteoarthritis, diabetes, epilepsy, cognitive dysfunction and cardiac disease.